awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 ## Create SageMaker Pipeline

 In this section, you will create a [Sagemaker Pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-overview.html) on AWS SageMaker.
 The pipeline will run the following jobs in sequence:

 * Launch GConstruct Processing job.
 This prepares and partitions the data for distributed training..
 * Launch GraphStorm Training Job.
 This will train the model and create model output on S3.
 * Launch GraphStorm Inference Job.
-This will generate predictions and embeddings for every node in the input.
+This will generate predictions and embeddings for every node in the input graph.

 ```bash
 PIPELINE_NAME="ogbn-arxiv-gs-pipeline"